irql-notlessorequal/tf2-linux-fonts/README.md

 # tf2-linux-fonts

-In late 2024, TF2 decided to remove the Noto Sans CJK fonts it provided, breaking everything that uses extended Unicode in the process.
+In late 2024, TF2 decided to remove the Noto Sans CJK and emoji fonts it provided, breaking everything that uses extended Unicode in the process.

 A mitigation for this is to override the copy of the game's Noto Sans Thai.